 Our go-to appetizer.
 Grilled shrimp wrapped around sugar cane with angel hair noodles, mint, cilantro, lettuce, and a peanut plum dipping sauce.
 Take the shrimp off the sugar cane and make lettuce wraps with it.

-We always like to have a side of these cellophane noodles with crab meet, mushrooms, and cilantro on the table for good measure.
+We always like to have a side of these cellophane noodles with crab meat, mushrooms, and cilantro on the table for good measure.